 Unfortunately, getting the benefits of biologics isn’t as easy as popping a pill every day.
 Instead, they’re either given as an injection (you do it yourself at home) or through an IV at a health care provider’s office.

-There are two main types of biologics approved for UC treatment: Anti-tumor necrosis factor (TNF) agents and anti-integrins.
+There are three main types of biologics approved for UC treatment: Anti-tumor necrosis factor (TNF) agents, anti-integrins, and anti-IL-12/23 drugs.

 These types of biologics work by blocking a protein called tumor-necrosis factor alpha (TNF-alpha) in the body.
 This protein is known to increase inflammation in your intestines.
 By taking an anti-TNF agent, you’re working to reduce inflammation from UC and to heal damaged tissues in your gut.
 Typically, it can take up to eight weeks for symptoms to start improving on this type of biologic.